12 Best Fraud Detection Software and Tools in 2023

 FraudHunt – Affordable Security for Emerging Markets

 FraudHunt was founded with the goal of providing emerging markets with a lightweight and affordable fraud prevention option.
-To achieve this, the founding team of data analysts and developers took proven methods and developed a platform that provides a dynamic security solution for ecommerce marketplaces of all sizes and verticals – including notable customers Crediexpress and DataBrain.
+To achieve this, the founding team of data analysts and developers took proven methods, focusing on device fingerprinting, and developed a platform that provides a dynamic security solution for ecommerce marketplaces of all sizes and verticals – including notable customers Crediexpress and DataBrain.